-- Precautionary activation of EOC/DOCs - 3.
+- Testing systems such as warning and communications systems - Precautionary activation of EOC/DOCs - 3.
 Pre-Impact: When a disaster is foreseen as highly likely, action is taken to save lives and protect property.
 During this phase, warning systems are activated, evacuation begins, and resources are mobilized.
 During this phase, emphasis is placed on control of the situation, saving lives, and minimizing the effects of the disaster.